MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 - A Windows Container Host enabled with Nested Virtualization.
 - The Windows Serve 2016 Media.

+> Microsoft Azure does not support Hyper-V container.
+To complete the Hyper-V exercises, you need an on-prem container host.

 ## Windows Server Container

 Windows Server Containers provide an isolated, portable, and resource controlled operating environment for running applications and hosting processes.
 Windows Server Containers provide isolation between the container and host, and between containers running on the host, through process and namespace isolation.